juancruzsosa/torchero/documentation/source/index.rst

 .. image:: /img/quickstart/install_mnist.png

 | To visualize the train dataset we can use show_imagegrid_dataset from utils
 | subpackage.
 We can do the same for the test set.
-This could be helpfull to see
+This could be helpful to see
-| if just with a quick look we can see if the test dataset is representative with
+| just with a quick look if the test dataset is representative with
 | respect to the train dataset.

 .. code-block:: python